Drfeelgood16/Obsidian-Vault/History Vault/World History/Prehistory/Prehistoric Culture/Master of Animals.md

-Is an ancient motif showing a human grasping two animals facing him.
+The Master of Animals is an ancient motif showing a human grasping two animals facing him.
 The earliest known depiction is from a stamp seal from the Ubaid period in the [[Late Neolithic]].